Weekly Programming at St. Peter's

 In June 2020, the Holter Museum started to offer bi-weekly art classes in St. Peter’s Health Behavioral Health Unit (BHU), a unit dedicated to helping adults and seniors experiencing a mental health crisis return to life with new skills and new hope.

-Sondra Hines, the Curator of Education at the Holter Museum, visits the unit every Tuesday and Thursday to lead an art making activity.
+Sondra Hines, the former Curator of Education at the Holter Museum, visits the unit every Tuesday and Thursday to lead an art making activity.
 Sondra has commented that the goals “for the program are to offer a creative environment for patients to experiment with art materials in a space that is therapeutic, but not formal therapy.”